ScientificC/cmathl/README.md

 CML is a pure-C math library with a great variety of mathematical functions.
 It is almost 100% C89/C90 compliant.

+You can read the following [file](./docs/CML.md) to learn more about CML.

 ## Using the CMATHL

 NOTE: This will install in /usr.
 You probably don't want that.
 But this is a quick start.
 The best thing to do is to combine this library with your other code into a larger CMake project/solution.